JamesValencia45/wireless-attitude-telemetry/README.md

 Some code focusing on parts other than the YawPitchRoll MPU6050 functionality can be deleted from the rf-orientation-telemetry program to optimize upload speeds, packet transmissions, and on-board memory storage.
 I, however, choose to add it in case I decide to upscale this project and fully take advantage of the MPU6050's capabilities.

-The transmitter module collects telemetry data by compiling the MPU6050's YawPitchRoll values into an integer array to keep packet sizes small and transmissions few.
+The transmitter module collects telemetry data by compiling the MPU6050's YawPitchRoll values into an floating-point araay array to keep packet sizes small and transmissions few.
 It then utilizes the RF24 library to collapse the packet's transmission into a radio.write() command, which fully sends the YawPitchRoll array in accordance with the specific address and packet size.

 <br>